IOTechSystems/support-alarms-docs/docs/api/graphql/router-schema.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-delay time (in minutes) to wait before an alarm is routed
+Delay time (in minutes) to wait before an alarm is routed

 </td>
 </tr>